konacurrents/konacurrents/README.md

 **[Kona Currents, LLC](https://konacurrents.com)**
 offers downloadable software and apps for creation, collection, processing, and management of optical visual markers.
 We call these a Semantic Marker&trade; This incluces An innovative text and optical search engine, along with an API for processing optical labels, barcodes and two-dimensional codes.
 These optical image and data files are downloadable for internal and external use.
-Apps also interact through published API's with our Cloud Computing services.
+Apps also interact through published API's with our Cloud Computing services (various public download links below.)

 Both public and private aspects of this GitHub include downloadable software for running the Internet of Things (IoT) devices, including the new ESP-32 family of embedded processors.
 The areas of processing include app software for ESP-32 and mobile devices (i.e. iPhone, watch, TV, etc).
 This also includes code for the cloud service processes.
-These are a mix of web servers (i.e, Apache Tomcat, and Nodered), also powerful messaging capabilities (including MQTT, Websockets, HTTP, DDS, etc).
+These are a mix of web servers (i.e, Apache Tomcat, and Nodered), also powerful messaging capabilities (including MQTT, Websockets, HTTP, DDS, etc.)

+For more detail see: [Semantic Marker&trade; Web Page](https://SemanticMarker.org)

 # SemanticMarker&trade; Optical Vision Marker Processing